 In recent years a number of clubs have adopted kit designs which are predominantly black in colour and can be difficult for officials to pick out during an event.
 Clubs registering new kits are therefore asked to submit designs which do not have black as the main colour.

-It is worth bearing in mind that commercially named clubs pay more for their annual affiliation and that all clubs, with the exception of Clubmark, Go-Ride and School Clubs, must pay to register their individual sponsors every year.
+Please note that commercially named clubs pay more for their annual affiliation which includes the registration of their named sponsor.
+All clubs, with the exception of Clubmark and School Clubs, must pay to register their individual sponsors every year.
 Full costs can be found on the current affiliation form.

 It is important that clubs ensure that the benefits from the sponsor outweigh these costs.
 It is also a good idea to make sure that the length of the period of sponsorship is agreed on and whether the benefits (financial or otherwise) will be given to the club as one lump sum at the start of sponsorship or periodically throughout the sponsorship.